researchsoft/website/content/people/director/bio.md

   text = "Michelle Barker"
 +++

-Michelle became the inaugural ReSA Director in 2020, bringing extensive expertise in open science, research software, skills and infrastructure.
+Michelle co-founded ReSA in 2019 and brings extensive expertise in open science, research software, skills and infrastructure.
 As a sociologist, Michelle is passionate about building collaborative partnerships to achieve system change.
 Listen to her talk about her work on the [RSE Stories podcast](https://us-rse.org/rse-stories/2020/michelle-barker/).

 She serves on advisory boards for [FAIR Impact](https://fair-impact.eu/), [Research Sofware Engineers Asia Association](https://rse-asia.github.io/RSE_Asia/aboutus.html), [SBGrid](https://sbgrid.org/), and the [Research Data Alliance Organisational Advisory Board](https://rd-alliance.org/about-rda/our-leadership/rda-organisational-advisory-board.html).
 As a [consultant in the field of open science](https://www.linkedin.com/in/michelledbarker/) her roles have included chairing the OECD Expert Group on [digital skills for the research sector](https://www.oecd-ilibrary.org/science-and-technology/building-digital-workforce-capacity-and-skills-for-data-intensive-science_e08aa3bb-en) and co-editing the European Open Science Cloud (EOSC) report, [Digital Skills for FAIR and Open Science](https://www.eoscsecretariat.eu/news-opinion/digital-skills-fair-open-science-report-eosc-skills-training-working-group).